 There are a variety of reasons why you might choose not to disclose your experience with mental illness.
 These could be considered costs, or reasons why you may regret disclosing.
 On the other hand, benefits are reasons why disclosure will help you.
-Worksheet 1.2 gives examples of benefits, reasons people decided to disclose their mental illness.
-After going through the examples, your own reasons for wanting to disclose should be considered and written in the empty spaces.
-Several more examples of both costs and benefits are summarized in Table 1.1.
+Several of these are summarized in Table 1.1 (Table 1.4 in the Workbook).
 Let us consider the benefits first, the reasons why letting other people know about your psychiatric disabilities may help you.

-Table 1.1: Some Costs and Benefits of Coming Out with Mental Illness

-Benefits Costs

-You don't have to worry about hiding your Others may disapprove of your mental illness

-mental illness. or your disclosure.

-You can be more open about your day-to-day Others may gossip about you.
+Table 1.1: Some Costs and Benefits of Coming Out with Mental Illness Benefits Costs You don't have to worry about hiding your mental illness.
+Others may disapprove of your mental illness or your disclosure.
+You can be more open about your day-to-day affairs.
+Others may gossip about you.

-affairs.

 Others may express approval.
-Others may exclude you from social
+Others may exclude you from social gatherings.

-gatherings.

 Others may have similar experiences.
-Others may exclude you from work, housing,

-and other opportunities.

-You may find someone who can help you in You may worry more about what people are

-the future. thinking about you.

-You are promoting your sense of personal You may worry that others will pity you.
+Others may exclude you from university events, and other opportunities.
+You may find someone who can help you in the future.
+You may worry more about what people are thinking about you.
+You are promoting your sense of personal power.
+You may worry that others will pity you.

-power.

 You are living testimony against stigma.
-Future relapses may be more stressful

-because everyone will be watching.

-Family members and others may be angry

-that you disclosed.
+Future relapses may be more stressful because everyone will be watching.
+Family members and others may be angry that you disclosed.

 The advantages of disclosing.
-One advantage to telling others is that you won't have to worry anymore about your secret getting out.
+One advantage to telling others is that you won't have to worry about your secret getting out anymore.
 The minute others know, the secret is gone.
 It frees the person of the fear related to keeping secrets as well as of the resentment that stems from having to hide a part of yourself.
 Disclosing to other people helps you to feel more open about your day-to-day experiences.
 For example:

-"Wow, I used to fret about the guys at work finding out that I was leaving work early to see my psychiatrist.
-Now, it doesn't matter.
-Instead, I can complain to them about how I hate to wait for the doc just like griping about waiting for the dentist."
+"Wow, I used to fret about the guys at the frat finding out that I was leaving early to see my psychiatrist.
+Now, it doesn't matter."